formal-land/coq-of-ocaml/doc/docs/type-definitions.md

 Arguments Leaf {_}.
 Arguments Node {_}.
 ```
+The type parameter `a` is set implicit for the data constructors with the command `Arguments`, as it is implicit in OCaml too.

-For data constructors with a record parameter, the convention (from the OCaml compiler) is to name the corresponding record `type.Constructor`:
+For data constructors with a record parameter, the convention (taken from the OCaml compiler) is to name the corresponding record `type.Constructor`.
+For example:
 ```ocaml
 type element =
   | Point of { x : int; y : int}